BKWLD/filestack-test/README.md

 ## Installation

-1. Run `composer install` from this directory
+1. Run `composer install` from this directory to install package dependencies..
-2. Rename `.env.sample` to `.env` and set your API key and secret
+2. Rename `.env.sample` to `.env` and set your API key and secret.

 ## Usage